-For M. Eagle, writing in Freedom in 1969, Heinlein's Revolt in 2100 'describes the overthrow of a theocratic dictatorship in the USA and its replacement by the Covenant, by which all citizens can do anything they wish providing no harm is done to others.
-A social contract indeed!'
+For M. Eagle, writing in Freedom in 1969, Heinlein's Revolt in 2100 "describes the overthrow of a theocratic dictatorship in the USA and its replacement by the Covenant, by which all citizens can do anything they wish providing no harm is done to others.
+A social contract indeed!"

 Starship Troopers was attacked by both John Pilgrim and Michael Moorcock, in their seminal articles on anarchism and science fiction.
-For Pilgrim it is 'one of the very few examples of retrogressive, one might even say fascist thought, in the entire range of science fiction writing.'
-He goes on to say that 'it could well be aruged that part of the libertarian nature of science fiction is a built-in effect, for the setting of Heinlein's ideas in a science fiction medium show up, in sharper relief than mainstream fiction could ever do, the repulsive nature of his philosophy.'
+For Pilgrim it is "one of the very few examples of retrogressive, one might even say fascist thought, in the entire range of science fiction writing."
+He goes on to say that "it could well be argued that part of the libertarian nature of science fiction is a built-in effect, for the setting of Heinlein's ideas in a science fiction medium show up, in sharper relief than mainstream fiction could ever do, the repulsive nature of his philosophy."
 (Pilgrim 1963).
-In 1966 he summed up this novel as 'brilliant but obnoxious'.
-It is of course absolutely central to Moorcock's 1978 'Starship Stormtroopers', which brackets Heinlein with John Wayne, John Ford, Ronald Reagan, and George Wallace He says 'To be an anarchist, surely, is to reject authority but to accept self-discipline and community responsibility.
-To be a rugged individualist a la Heinlein and others is to be forever a child who must obey, charm and cajole to be tolerated by some benign, omniscient father' . . . .
+In 1966 he summed up this novel as "brilliant but obnoxious".
+It is of course absolutely central to Moorcock's 1978 'Starship Stormtroopers', which brackets Heinlein with John Wayne, John Ford, Ronald Reagan, and George Wallace.
+He says "To be an anarchist, surely, is to reject authority but to accept self-discipline and community responsibility.
+To be a rugged individualist a la Heinlein and others is to be forever a child who must obey, charm and cajole to be tolerated by some benign, omniscient father" . . . .

-Eagle, in 1969, found that 'Stranger in a Strange Land contains a beautiful religion or philosophy.'
+Eagle, in 1969, found that "Stranger in a Strange Land contains a beautiful religion or philosophy."
 The book tied for the 1987 Libertarian Futurist Society Hall of Fame Award.

 The Moon is a Harsh Mistress is one of Heinlein's more acceptable books, and one to which a version of anarchism is central—a blend of individualist anarchism and Jeffersonian democracy that Heinlein calls 'rational anarchism'.
 The story concerns the successful lunar war of independence, and owes much to the historical precedent of the American revolution.
 For Robert Shea,

-Frank Herbert: Dune novels (1965-85)
+Frank Herbert: Dune novels (1965–1985)

-Herbert was ‘immensely and constantly critical of government’, lived on a sustainable land project, and ‘developed the idea of technopeasantry, a precursor to post-civilized theory and the appropriate technology movements’ (Killjoy, 2009).
+Herbert was "immensely and constantly critical of government", lived on a sustainable land project, and "developed the idea of technopeasantry, a precursor to post-civilized theory and the appropriate technology movements" (Killjoy, 2009).
 The Dune novels were among the first to explore ecological sf.

 Herbert once said "I have a standard axiom: all governments lie.
 Don't believe anything they say."
 (Platt, 1980: 212)

-Theodor Hertzka: Freeland: A Social Anticipation (1890), A Visit to Freeland (1893)
+Theodor Hertzka: Freeland: A Social Anticipation (1890); A Visit to Freeland (1893)

 Non-statist libertarian utopia.
-Berneri comments that Freeland was received with great enthusiasm in the UK, and Nettlau, in 1897, included these works among 'les utopies [ . . . ] non étatistes et où se retrouvent des tendances libertaires' . . . .
+Berneri comments that Freeland was received with great enthusiasm in the UK, and Nettlau, in 1897, included these works among "les utopies [ . . . ] non étatistes et où se retrouvent des tendances libertaires" . . . .
 According to Nettlau the anarchist Gustav Landauer was a Freelander when young.
 (Nettlau 1897, 1964)

 James Hilton: Lost Horizon (1933)